vPeteWalker/EraComboBootcamp/index.rst

 Initial Setup
 +++++++++++++

-- Take note of the *Passwords* being used.
+- Take note of the *Passwords* being used
 - Log into your virtual desktops (connection info below)

 Cluster assignment
 ++++++++++++++++++

-The instructor will tell the attendees their assigned clusters.
+The instructor will tell the attendees their assigned clusters

 .. note::
-  If these are Single Node Clusters (SNCs) pay close attention on the networking part.
-The SNCs are completely different setup and configured compared to the "normal" three/four node clusters
+  If these are Single Node Clusters (SNCs) pay close attention to networking.
+The SNCs are setup and configured differently compared to the three/four node clusters.
+Details are within the different cluster sections directly below.

 Environment Details
 +++++++++++++++++++